Dr Gillian Cook

 2013, Loughborough University, United Kingdom, MSc Psychology of Sport and Exercise (Distinction)

-2012, University of Aberdeen, United Kingdom, BSc Psychology (Hons)
+2012, University of Aberdeen, United Kingdom, BSc Psychology (First Class)

 Cook GM, Fletcher D, Carroll C. 2021.
 Psychosocial functioning of Olympic coaches and its perceived effect on athlete performance: a systematic review International Review of Sport and Exercise Psychology, 14 :278-311 DOI Author Url Publisher Url Public Url